facebook/zstd/README.md

  targeting real-time compression scenarios at zlib-level and better compression ratios.

-It is provided as an open-source BSD-licensed **C** library, and a command line utility producing and decoding `.zst` compressed files.
+It is provided as an open-source BSD-licensed **C** library, and a command line utility producing and decoding `.zst` and `.gz` files.
 For other programming languages, you can consult a list of known ports on [Zstandard homepage](http://www.zstd.net/#other-languages).